ucsd-cse11-su222/ucsd-cse11-su222.github.io/staff-and-help.md

 have shown that attendance and participation in lecture leads to better student performance and higher grades.

-All of the exams, including the **final exam**, will have an asynchronous format.
-Students will not be required to take the final exam during the scheduled block, and there will be some flexibility on when it needs to be completed on the day of the exam (but not necessarily flexibility to take it on other days).
+All of the exams, including the **final exam**, will be in-person.
+The midterm exam will be during lecture in Week 3.
+Students will be required to take the final exam in-person during the scheduled block.
+The room for the final exam will be posted in Week 5.

 **What's the course material like?**